oneeve8/kobble-data/content/videonarrativehowto.md

 First find the archived book you want to stream,
 Drag the link to Kobble.
-You will need to modify the link slightly, but changing
+You will need to modify the link slightly, but changing [what word?] to “stream”

+Now you can read the novel right in your Kobble environment, and you can l

 ## How to create a Markdown file